Emersonandrey11/BareSTM32/readme.md

 # Bare Metal Programming on a STM32F030K6 microcontroller board

-The main goal of this project is to create an embedded application from scratch which will serve for studying embedded programing and for future applications.
+The main goal of this project is to create an ==embedded application from scratch== which will serve for ==studying embedded programing== and for ==future applications==.
 The hardware is a basic microcontroller board which has only the necessary componentes to run it like:

 - An LQFP32 STM32F030K6 microcontroller
-- Header pins to access the microcontroller board
+- Header pins to access the microcontroller pins
+- Reset button (connected directly to pin 4 - NRST)
+- Pull-up/down switch connected on BOOT0 (Pin 31)
+- User LED connected to PB1 (Pin 15)
+- SWD header pin

+We're gonna use it the SWD protocol and the GNU Arm toolchain to flash our code to the microcontroller.

+## Serial wire debug - SWD Protocol

+Using J4 (SWD header pin) we're gonna be able to programming our microcontroller board which means writing coding in our text editor and blinking and LED.

+TODO: Detailed the SWD protocol

+## GNU Arm Toolchain - arm-none-eabi

+GNU Arm Toolchain is a set of tools used to compile, link, flash and degub code into hardware.
+Its a open-souce tool developed by its own community and it is one of the most toolchain used.
+This toolchain can de downloaded to [GNU Arm Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

 ## Coding